Melaena refers to a black tarry stool, which usually occurs as a result of upper gastrointestinal bleeding.

 Ulcerating oesophageal or gastric malignancies can first present with melaena, causing a gradual flow of blood that may present prior to any other cancer-associated symptoms.

-In the assessment of any patient with melaena, it is important to inquire about other upper GI symptoms, weight loss, or relevant family history – which may point towards a diagnosis of malignancy.
+In the assessment of any patient with melaena, it is important to enquire about other upper GI symptoms, weight loss, or relevant family history, potentially suggestive a diagnosis of malignancy.

 Other less common causes of melena include gastritis or oesophagitis, Mallory–Weiss tear, Meckel’s diverticulum, or vascular malformations (e.g. Dieulafoy lesion).